LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 the amount of information expected increases as well!

 Now, how can this be applied to language?
-When applied to language, you can determine the amount of information for a single word or collocation.
+When applied, you can determine the amount of information for a single word or collocation.
 This also means you can reduce the amount of information needed to communicate the proper intention.

-For example, lets say I was a explorer and wanted to let people know what city I am in.
+For example, lets say I was an explorer of sorts and wanted to let people know what city I am in.
 There are a tons of cities in the world, each with a vibrant name.
 I could be in Chicago, New York, or Krungthepmahanakhon Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan